-When all arrears are collected for consumer loans, personnel mortgages and micro-finance loans.
-When calculated interest for corporate are capitalized according to the rescheduling agreement conditions until paying 25% from rescheduled payments for a minimum performing period of one year, if the customer continues to perform, the calculated interest will be recognized in interest income (interest on the performing rescheduling agreement balance without the marginalized before the rescheduling agreement which will be recognized in interest income after the settlement of the outstanding loan balance.
+When all arrears are collected for consumer loans, personnel mortgages and micro-finance loans when an artears are confected for consumer roans, personner mortgages and micro manife roans.
+When calculated interest for corporate are capitalized according to the rescheduling agreement conditions until paying 25% from rescheduled payments for a minimum performing period of one year, if the customer continues to perform, the calculated interest will be recognized in interest income (interest on the performing rescheduling agreement balance) without the marginalized before the rescheduling agreement which will be recognized in interest income after the settlement of the outstanding loan balance.
 2.9.
 Fee and commission income